Anatomy of an Ulcer

-- Endoscopy —an examination of the esophagus, stomach, and duodenum via a small, flexible, camera-containing, tube-like instrument inserted through your throat
+- Endoscopy —an examination of the esophagus, stomach, and duodenum using a small, flexible tube-like instrument containing a camera that is inserted through your throat

 - Upper GI series —x-rays of the esophagus, stomach, and duodenum are taken after you drink a chalky substance that outlines the shape of the digestive tract